Can a Philadelphia PA Getaway Make American History Entertaining? And Pleasurable? Absolutely!

 VISIT: Ben Franklin Museum

-Benjamin Franklin, one of our country’s Founding Fathers, was an upbeat, robust, productive, and ultra-social man of international renown.
+Visit the Benjamin Franklin Museum for fun (and interactive) insight into one of our country’s Founding Fathers: an upbeat, robust, productive, and ultra-social man of international renown.

 But he also experimented with electricity, invented bifocals (or, as he called them, “double spectacles”), was appointed Postmaster for the Colonies, came up with dozens of sayings still known today (“Haste makes waste.”), wrote like a crazed blogger, and was the poster boy for “thinking outside the box.”
 All while suffering from painful gout.

 You’ll see plenty of what his mind conceived of in this engaging museum, which includes many of Franklin’s inventions, some of his original furniture, and more information about his family.
-Open daily 9-5, $5 adults, $2 kids.
+Open daily 9-5.

 VISIT: National Liberty Museum